Pickpocket

 Remaining aware and alert does not just help to prevent a pickpocket from targeting you.
 It can help keep you safe in general.

 Always be as alert and as aware of your surroundings as possible.
+Pickpockets and thieves thrive on catching people who seem to be unaware off guard.

 3. Be as Inconspicuous as Possible

-I will borrow this tip from this article I recently wrote pertaining to 14 tips on how you can prevent theft in hotels and aboard airplanes.
+I will borrow this tip from this article I wrote pertaining to 14 tips on how you can prevent theft in hotels and aboard airplanes.

 Do not dress for success — rather, be as inconspicuous as possible.
 Wear jeans and a T-shirt when checking in to the hotel; or nice jeans and a polo shirt if you are conscious about your appearance.
 There is no need to appear slovenly and unkempt; but try not to stand out, either.
 Whether the duration of the flight is short or long, be as comfortable as possible with how you are dressed.
 Ensure that your belongings do not look valuable — for example, using a duffel bag implies that you are not carrying anything valuable.